Language-Research-Technology/ldaca-website/content/news/events/index.md

 <details>
         <summary>
-            <b>May 29 2025 - Steven Bird: Language Technology and the Metacrisis</b>
+            <b>29 May 2025 - Steven Bird: Language Technology and the Metacrisis</b>
         </summary>
         <p>Despite their manifold benefits, language technologies are contributing to several unfolding crises.
 Small screens deliver mainstream content across the world and entice children of minoritised communities away from their ancestral languages.
 The data centres that power large language models depend on the mining of ever more rare earth metals from Indigenous lands and emit ever more carbon.
 Malicious actors flood social media with fake news, provoking extremism, division and war.
 Common to these crises is content, i.e. language content, increasingly generated and accessed using language technologies.
 These developments — the language crisis, the environmental crisis and the meaning crisis — compound each other in what is being referred to as the metacrisis.
 How are we to respond, then, as a community of practice who is actively developing still more language technologies?
 Steven believes that a good first step is to bring our awareness to the matter and to rethink what we are doing.
 We must be suspicious of purely technological solutions which may only exacerbate problems that were created by our use of technology.
 Instead, Steven argues that we should approach the problem as social and cultural.
 He will share stories from a small and highly multilingual Indigenous society who understands language, not as sequence data, but as social practice, and who understands language resources, not as annotated text and speech, but as stories and knowledge practices of language owners.
 He will explore ramifications for our work in the space of language technologies, and propose a relational approach to language technology that avoids extractive processes and centres speech communities.</p>
         <p><b>Steven Bird</b>: Over the past three decades, Steven Bird has been working with minoritised peoples in Africa, Melanesia, Amazonia and Australia, and exploring how communities can keep their oral languages and cultures strong.
 Since 2017 he has been research professor at Charles Darwin University, where he collaborates with Indigenous leaders and directs the Top End Language Lab.</p>